Lydia: Persian Empire

 In 547 BC, the Lydian king Croesus besieged and captured the Persian city of Pteria in Cappadocia and enslaved its inhabitants.
 The Persian king Cyrus The Great marched with his army against the Lydians.
 The Battle of Pteria resulted in a stalemate, forcing the Lydians to retreat to their capital city of Sardis.
 Some months later the Persian and Lydian kings met at the Battle of Thymbra.
-Cyrus won and captured the capital city of Sardis by 546 BC.
+Cyrus won and captured the capital city of Sardis by 546 BCE.
 Lydia became a province (satrapy) of the Persian Empire.

 Hellenistic Empire

-Lydia remained a satrapy after Persia's conquest by the Macedonian king Alexander III (the Great) of Macedon.
+Lydia remained a satrapy after Persia's conquest by Alexander the Great.

 When Alexander's empire ended after his death, Lydia was possessed by the major Asian diadoch dynasty, the Seleucids, and when it was unable to maintain its territory in Asia Minor, Lydia was acquired by the Attalid dynasty of Pergamum.
 Its last king avoided the spoils and ravage of a Roman war of conquest by leaving the realm by testament to the Roman Empire.

 Roman province of Asia

-When the Romans entered the capital Sardis in 133 BC, Lydia, as the other western parts of the Attalid legacy, became part of the province of Asia, a very rich Roman province, worthy of a governor with the high rank of proconsul.
+When the Romans entered the capital Sardis in 133 BCE, Lydia, as the other western parts of the Attalid legacy, became part of the province of Asia, a very rich Roman province, worthy of a governor with the high rank of proconsul.
 The whole west of Asia Minor had Jewish colonies very early, and Christianity was also soon present there.
 Acts of the Apostles 16:14–15 mentions the baptism of a merchant woman called "Lydia" from Thyatira, known as Lydia of Thyatira, in what had once been the satrapy of Lydia.
-Christianity spread rapidly during the 3rd century AD, based on the nearby Exarchate of Ephesus.
+Christianity spread rapidly during the 3rd century CE, based on the nearby Exarchate of Ephesus.

 Roman province of Lydia

-Under the tetrarchy reform of Emperor Diocletian in 296 AD, Lydia was revived as the name of a separate Roman province, much smaller than the former satrapy, with its capital at Sardis.
+Under the tetrarchy reform of Emperor Diocletian in 296 CE, Lydia was revived as the name of a separate Roman province, much smaller than the former satrapy, with its capital at Sardis.

 Together with the provinces of Caria, Hellespontus, Lycia, Pamphylia, Phrygia prima and Phrygia secunda, Pisidia (all in modern Turkey) and the Insulae (Ionian islands, mostly in modern Greece), it formed the diocese (under a vicarius) of Asiana, which was part of the praetorian prefecture of Oriens, together with the dioceses Pontiana (most of the rest of Asia Minor), Oriens proper (mainly Syria), Aegyptus (Egypt) and Thraciae (on the Balkans, roughly Bulgaria).

-Byzantine (and Crusader) age
+Eastern Roman Empire (and Crusader) age

-Under the Byzantine emperor Heraclius (610–641), Lydia became part of Anatolikon, one of the original themata, and later of Thrakesion.
+Under the Eastern Roman emperor Heraclius (610–641), Lydia became part of Anatolikon, one of the original themata, and later of Thrakesion.
 Although the Seljuk Turks conquered most of the rest of Anatolia, forming the Sultanate of Ikonion (Konya), Lydia remained part of the Byzantine Empire.
-While the Venetians occupied Constantinople and Greece as a result of the Fourth Crusade, Lydia continued as a part of the Byzantine rump state called the Nicene Empire based at Nicaea until 1261.
+While the Venetians occupied Constantinople and Greece as a result of the Fourth Crusade, Lydia continued as a part of the Eastern Roman rump state called the Nicene Empire based at Nicaea until 1261.